Wreath Macdonald polynomials and categorical McKay correspondence: Abstract

 \section{Abstract}

-Mark Haiman has reduced Macdonald positivity conjecture to a statement about geometry of the Hilbert scheme of points on the plane, and formulated a generalization of the conjectures where the symmetric group is replaced by the wreath product $\fS_n\ltimes (\Zet/r\Zet)^n$.
+Mark Haiman has reduced Macdonald Positivity Conjecture to a statement about geometry of the Hilbert scheme of points on the plane, and formulated a generalization of the conjectures where the symmetric group is replaced by the wreath product $\fS_n\ltimes (\Zet/r\Zet)^n$.
 He has proven the original conjecture by establishing the geometric statement about the Hilbert scheme, as a byproduct he obtained a derived equivalence between coherent sheaves on the Hilbert scheme and coherent sheaves on the orbifold quotient of ${\mathbb A}^{2n}$ by the symmetric group $\fS_n$.

 A short proof of a similar derived equivalence for any symplectic quotient singularity has been obtained by the first author and Kaledin \cite{BK} via quantization in positive characteristic.
-In the present note we show the properties of the derived equivalence which imply the generalized Macdonald positivity for wreath products.
+In the present note we prove various properties of these derived equivalences and then deduce generalized Macdonald positivity for wreath products.

 \centerline{\em{To the memory of Andrei Zelevinsky.}}